Davidson considers approval to rename I-77 interchange exit after Steph Curry

 DAVIDSON, N.C.
-(QUEEN CITY NEWS) – Officials in Davidson Tuesday night will consider approving the renaming of a section of local roadway after NBA superstar and Davidson College alum Stephen Curry.
+(QUEEN CITY NEWS) — Officials Tuesday will consider approving the renaming of a section of local roadway after NBA superstar and Davidson College alum Stephen Curry.

 The name change would occur at the Exit 30 interchange of I-77 and Griffith Street.